patrickarlt/dev-summit-2019-talks/js-for-geographers/presentation.md

 });
 ```

-Callback are functions that are called when things happen.
+Callback are functions that are run _later_ when things happen.

 [Demo](http://jsbin.com/qovotex/edit?html,js,console,output)